 - The CBB

-Discussion board for constructed languages, founded in 2005.
+Discussion board for constructed languages.

 - The Conlang Mailing List (CONLANG-L)

 A mailing list on constructed languages, founded in 1991 or thereabouts.
 Main gathering place of Language Creation Society folks.

 - The LCS’s list of online conlanging communities

 An even longer list of conlangery on the internet than this one.

 - Zompist Bulletin Board (ZBB)